-As the equilibration of the collision partners is the most time-consuming step in our simulations, it is important to find the minimal amount of time needed to reach thermal equilibrium.
-As an example, it takes 14 minutes for 1000 steps in a velocity

-Verlet simulation of the $(SA){10}(AM){10}$ cluster using 1 CPU at GFN1-xTB.
-The OPLS force-field takes 0.1 seconds for the same setup, i.e., 3 to 4 orders faster.
+As the equilibration of the collision partners is the most timeconsuming step in our simulations, it is important to find the minimal amount of time needed to reach thermal equilibrium.
+As an example, it takes 14 min for 1000 steps in a velocity Verlet simulation of the $(SA){10}(AM){10}$ cluster using one CPU at GFN1-xTB.
+The OPLS force field takes 0.1 s for the same setup, i.e., 3 to 4 orders of magnitude faster.